jacob-maristany/Xamarin.Forms.Mvvm/README.md

 Messaging.Subscribe<SomeParamType>("channel_to_publsh_on", "unique_key_for_subscription", SubscriptionResponseToken);
 ```

-Publishing:
+#### Publishing:
 ```
 Messaging.Publish<SomeType>("channel_to_publsh_on", SomeInstanceOfType);
 ```

-Simpler API surface for a BaseViewModel.cs.
+Simpler API surface for a BaseViewModel.
 Totally optional.

 ```
 protected Messaging Messaging => Messaging.Instance;